 TERENA-OER will be a state-of-the-art central referatory of European learning objects for higher education.
 The project has four parts: the suggested metadata scheme, the information collected as a result of users' activity (paradata), connectivity (federated search) and social media.
-The project will be built in two stages; in the first stage we will develop the basic components of the portal, such as search, notifications, rating, comments, etc. In the second stage we will build a community of practice using social media and implement formal peer review.
-This is a pilot project meant to gain us a critical mass (in terms of participants, support, interest, etc.) for the development of a sustainable service.
+The project will be built in two stages; in the first stage we will develop the basic components of the portal, such as search, notifications, rating, comments, etc. In the second stage we will build a community that makes practical use of social media and implements formal peer review.
+This pilot project is meant to gain critical mass in terms of participants, support and interest, for the development of a sustainable service.

-The portal's target audiences are teachers and students in higher education, who will use its materials for studying and teaching.
+The portal's target audiences are teachers and students in higher education, who will use the materials for studying and instruction.
 Teachers will be able to find and reuse existing free OER that they have not been able to locate using general search engines, with an assurance of high quality.
 Reuse of available OER will contribute to the sustainability of learning objects produced by European NRENs and universities and to their cost-effectiveness.
 TERENA-OER will support current e-learning trends such as MOOCs and will connect with OpenCourseWare projects in Europe and worldwide.
 The project will increase the quality and quantity of free teaching materials available in European high education, as well as expand the services the NRENs offer higher education institutes into the new territories of e-learning and learning technology.